 The program is normally of one year’s duration.

 Earlier applications, particularly for international applicants needing student visas, are strongly encouraged.
 In order to be considered for admission, all applicants must submit an application through the on-line application system.
 It is recommended that at the time of application, applicants should upload to their application: all transcripts (including English language translations), proof of degree conferral, TOEFL/IELTS test results (if required), thesis proposal and list of possible thesis supervisors.
-Email addresses for all referees must be included in the on-line application and all referees will be required to submit their letters through the on-line application system, the reference submission deadline is January 8, 2018.
+Email addresses for all referees must be included in the on-line application.
+Email address such as Yahoo, Hotmail, Gmail, etc. are not accepted.
+All referees will be required to submit their letters through the on-line application system, the reference submission deadline is December 15, 2017.